tapsbook/photobookSDK-iOS/Doc/template-DB.md

 ## 1. Concept

 Tapsbook uses its own template engine to combine page template metadata and user-generated images, text, and embellishment to render finished book pages.
 The template metadata is stored in an SQlite DB that comes with the SDK binary.
-Enterprise Account Developers can also customize their own template to be loaded into their final app (you are here means you are an enterprise account developer)
+Enterprise Account Developers can also customize their own template to be loaded into their final app (you are here means you are an enterprise account developer).
+To finish the tasks in this doc, we suggest use a tool such as SQLiteStudio(Mac) to view the SQLite data.

 1.1 The page template metadata is organized as a tree structure where The top level node is **theme** which represents page styles.
 Theme = Function of (aspect ratio type, page color tone).
 When you want to expose multiple themes to your customers, you can present a theme selection UI to your customer.
 The default theme loaded in the current SDK is theme_id=200 and it is a square book type.
 The available std_ratio_type value current in the default DB has the following
 ````